 The Interactive MATLAB Figure Viewer puts some limitations to FIG files, so it’s essential to verify how your files will display online using the online validation tool (beta version).

 Please submit your files along with your manuscript.
 In your manuscript, you can indicate where you want the visualization to appear, by writing for example 'File1.fig here'.

-Reviewers will find CSV files associated with files for the MATLAB Interactive Figure Viewer in the supplementary material submitted with the manuscript.
+Reviewers will find FIG files associated with files for the MATLAB Interactive Figure Viewer in the supplementary material submitted with the manuscript.
 Reviewers can use the online validation tool (beta version) to inspect Interactive MATLAB Figure Viewer files during the review process.